Bergen Community College Data & Information Overview

 While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Bergen Community College, approximately 24% of students took out student loans averaging $4,915 a year.
 That adds up to $19,660 over four years for those students.

-The student loan default rate at Bergen Community College is 12.7%.
-This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.
+The student loan default rate at Bergen Community College is 9.8%.
+This is about the same as the national default rate of 10.1%.

-How Much Money Do Bergen Community College Graduates Make?students who graduate with a bachelor's degree from Bergen Community College make about $38,400 a year during their first few years of employment after graduation.
-This is in the same neighborhood of the average college graduate's salary of $39,802 per year.
+How Much Money Do Bergen Community College Graduates Make?students who graduate from Bergen Community College with a bachelor's degree go on to jobs where they make an average salary of $42,951 in their early years.
+This is in the same neighborhood of the average college graduate's salary of $42,485 per year.
 However, certain majors may produce higher-paying graduates.

 Location of Bergen Community College